ringlej/ptxdist/doc/user_manual.rst

 Most users are fine with the information and files the PTXdist base installation provides.
 Development of PTXdist is done in a way to find default settings most user can work with.
-But advanced users can still adapt to their special needs.
+But advanced users can still adapt it to their special needs.

 As stated above, a PTXdist project consists of all required parts, some of these parts are separated by design: PTXdist separates a platform